-Power will be sourced for the Bundi Project from the National electrical grid line planned from Columboola to the QGC site at Woleebee to the south of the Bundi project.
+Power supply to mine would be obtained from the National electrical grid line planned from Columboola to the QGC site at Woleebee to the south of the Bundi project.
 This new transmission line is part of the plan by Ergon and Powerlink to upgrade the network to meet the future supply requirements of the Surat Basin North West Area.
 The proposed upgrade includes the following components and will be completed by winter 2014: